Download a printable version here.

 - Oil Only: will repel water and selectively absorb oils, fuels and other hydrocarbons.
 Typically used in marine situations.
 White in colour.

-- Universal: also known as General Purpose, will absorb the above liquids but also water-soluble liquids as well, such as coolants, brake fluid, paints and mild chemicals.
+- General Purpose: will absorb the above liquids but also water-soluble liquids as well, such as coolants, brake fluid, paints and mild chemicals.
 Grey in colour.

-- Aggressive: designed to absorb all the above but also most of the nasty acids, alkalis and other harsh chemicals.
+- Chemical: designed to absorb all the above but also most of the nasty acids, alkalis and other harsh chemicals.
 Bright yellow in hazard recognition.

-Oil Only, Universal or Aggressive – what do I need?
+Oil Only, General Purpose or Chemical – what do I need?

 Our Polypropylene Compatibility Guide can help you choose the right sorbent to control and clean-up your hazardous substance.
 Download the guide here.